-In their 2023 State of Pickleball: Participation & Infrastructure Report, Pickleheads and SFIA estimate there are 12,081 Pickleball facilities in the U.S. with an average of 4.3 courts per facility, for a total of 51,937 courts.
-Over 70% of these courts are temporary.
-The report estimates that the U.S. will need to spend $900 million over the next 5-7 years to build 25,800 dedicated courts to reach one dedicated court per 500 participants.
+In their 2023 State of Pickleball: Participation & Infrastructure Report, Pickleheads and SFIA estimated there were 12,081 Pickleball facilities in the U.S. with an average of 4.3 courts per facility, for a total of 51,937 courts.
+Over 70% of these courts were temporary.
+The report estimated that the U.S. would need to spend $900 million over 5-7 years to build 25,800 dedicated courts to reach one dedicated court per 500 participants.

-If you are one of the entrepreneurs emerging to create the supply needed to balance the overwhelming demand for courts, this blog is for you!
+If you are one of the entrepreneurs emerging to create the supply needed to balance the overwhelming demand for courts, this guide is for you!

 Table of Contents